 After Christmas, I always stick a discarded Christmas tree or two in the snow to provide better hiding places for the small birds, as we don’t have evergreen trees close to our bird feeders, only deciduous trees that are bare in winter.

 Evergreens provide added protection because of their hiding ability.

 Not all the wild birds we want to enjoy up close like to eat the same things.

-To learn about the different types of bird food you can offer to attract particular birds and the best types of feeders to offer the food in, have a look here at wild bird feeders.
+To learn about the different types of bird food you can offer to attract particular birds and the best feeders to offer the food in, have a look at these wild bird feeders.